 About this infection

-What can be said about this Csgo ransomware virus
+What may be said about this threat

-What is file encoding malware
+What is file-encoding malware